MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-next-gen-configuration-settings.md

 >
 > Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.

 Next-generation protection in Defender for Business (preview) includes robust antivirus and antimalware protection.
 Your default policies are designed to protect your devices and users without hindering productivity; however, you can also customize your policies to suit your business needs.
-And, if you're using Microsoft Endpoint Manager, you can use that to manage your security policies and settings.
+And, if you're using Microsoft Endpoint Manager, you can use that to manage your security policies.

 **This article describes**: